cmu-delphi/delphi-epidata/docs/symptom-survey/coding.md

   also include respondents who are asked V1alt.
 The display logic has been updated for the following questions: V2, V11a, V3a, V5a, V12a, V16, and V9
 * Item V5a, V5b and V5c have the following revisions to response options:
-  * Response option 5 “I don’t like vaccines” was revised to “I don’t like vaccines generally” to distinguish from a specific dislike of COVID-19 vaccines.
+  * The response option “I don’t like vaccines” was revised to “I don’t like vaccines generally” to distinguish from a specific dislike of COVID-19 vaccines.
-  * Response option 10 “I don’t trust COVID-19 vaccines” is a response option from Wave 8 that was added back in the current wave.
+  * The response option “I don’t trust COVID-19 vaccines” is a response option from Wave 8 that was added back in Wave 12.
 * Item V15a was revised to ask respondents “Did you ever experience any of the following barriers to getting the COVID-19 vaccine?”
 The word *ever* was added to clarify for those who have received the vaccine but may have experienced